MattiasKockum/MattiasKockum/README.md

 - 👋 Hi, I’m @MattiasKockum
-- 👀 I’m interested in Artificial Intelligence and BlockChain
+- 👀 I’m interested in Artificial Intelligence and Cyber Security
+- 🐙 I'm working at DynFi in Paris
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m building personnal projects around AI and virtualization
 - 📫 How to reach me : mattias@kockum.net

 <!---